- HR Statistics

 How much does a bad hire cost?

-A bad hire costs an average of $14,900.
-This number can vary wildly depending on the company and particular position, though.
+A bad hire costs an average of $14,900, but this amount can vary significantly based on the company and specific position.

-This cost comes from the employee’s salary, benefits, severance pay, the cost of recruiting and hiring a replacement, and the cost of lost production and reduced team morale due to the bad hire’s poor performance.
+This cost encompasses salary, benefits, severance pay, recruitment costs for a replacement, and lost productivity and morale due to the bad hire’s performance.

 -